Tiruppan Alvar: Commentary and interpretations

 Tiruppan Alvar's ten verses Amalanatipiran and the Alvar's Bhagavad Anubhavam (experiences of the divine) moved many Vaishnava Acharyas (gurus).
-The ten verses are compiled in the xixth Prabhandam of the Mudalayiram of Divya Prabandha.
+The ten verses are compiled in the sixth Prabhandam of the Mudalayiram of Divya Prabandha.
 Vedanta Desikan was moved by the composition of the Alvar, and wrote a commentary called Munivahana Bhogam in Sanskritized Tamil - Manipravalam.
 He also composed four verses in Tamil in his Prabhanda Saaram to elaborate on the significance of the contribution of the saint.
 He went on to compose a stotram (divine text) in Sanskrit known as Sri Bhagavad Dhyana Sobhanam.
 Vedanta Desikan was so moved by the ten verses of Amalanatipiran that he paid multiple tributes to the saint.
 Desikan was so overwhelmed by the profundity of the saint's Bhagavad Anubhavam that he declared the ten verse compendium to be the essence of countless Vedic texts.